rapidfort/community-images/community_images/mongodb/bitnami/README.md

 ## What is MongoDB?

-> MongoDB is a fast, reliable, scalable, and easy to use open source relational database system.
-Designed to handle mission-critical, heavy-load production applications.
+> MongoDB® is a relational open source NoSQL database.
+Easy to use, it stores data in JSON-like documents.
+Automated scalability and high-performance.
+Ideal for developing cloud native applications.

 [Overview of MongoDB](https://www.mongodb.com/)